cassydm/rockies_moneyball_part-deux/README.md

 DU AI Bootcamp Project 2.
 Created by: Liz Cooney, Howard Dixon, Cassy Miller, & Sandokan Stage.

-# Project 2:  "Moneyball Part Deux", Predicting the Rockies 2024 remaining season using ML Models.​
+# Project 2:  Predicting the Rockies 2024 remaining season using Machine Learning Models, ​"Moneyball Part Deux"

 ## Overview
 This proposal seeks to continue our Money Ball analysis with the Colorado Rockies by using ML to predict the remaining 2024 season.